-Each issue features interviews with players, an exclusive column with the Manager and Club Captain, all the latest news on the club, historical features, a kids' page, information on the opposition team and much more.
+Each issue features interviews with players, an exclusive column with the Manager and Club Captain, all the latest news on the club, historical features, a kids' pull out, information on the opposition team and much more.

 The Valley Review is one of the main methods of communications between the club and its supporters.

-Produced in-house by the club's communications department, the 2015/16 publication was a standard 68-page edition for league matches and is priced £3.
+Produced by the club's communications department and designed by external company Alchemy, the 2016/17 publication adopts a retro cover for every edition and is priced at £3.
 However, this can alter for cup fixtures and other special editions.

 Over the years, the Valley Review has established itself as being one of the leading matchday programmes in the country, collecting a series of awards, including being named Programme of the Year three years in a row.

 Charlton also have a fine reputation for producing special issues to commemorate important landmarks in the club's history.
 Bumper or specially themed editions marked the 10th anniversary of the return to The Valley in 2002, the 50th anniversary of the famous 7-6 comeback match against Huddersfield Town in 2007 and, more recently, the 25th anniversary of the 'last ever game at The Valley' in 2010.

 In August 2016, the club’s annual Handbook became a standalone publication for the first time in 12 years.

 Priced at £5, the Handbook includes profiles for every first team and academy player and provides a full breakdown of every game in 2015/16, as well as updated facts and stats for all things Charlton.